jasonpetersen/anonynote/min/README.md

 # Minify

-This is a clone of the [Minify repository that lives here](https://github.com/mrclay/minify).
+Clone the [Minify repository](https://github.com/mrclay/minify) into this folder.
+The installation of Minify requires that you also install [Composer](https://getcomposer.org/download/).